Women around the world get loud for human rights

 In one of his first executive orders as President, Trump reinstated and expanded the Mexico City policy, also known as the ‘global gag rule’, which bans U.S. federal funding for any international health organizations or NGOs around the world that counsel women on family planning options that include access to safe abortion.
 The result?
 Reduced resources not just for reproductive health information, but access to birth control, sex education, maternal care, and HIV prevention and services.

-Women globally are facing direct threats beyond the global gag rule, ranging from increases in sexual violence to harsher policies on reproductive rights, and increased limitations on their movement and freedom.
+Women globally are facing direct threats beyond the global gag rule and travel ban, ranging from increases in sexual violence to harsher policies on reproductive rights, and increased limitations on their movement and freedom.
 In many places, religious, racial, and ethnic equality is eroding and women are being impacted most by threats to land and environments they depend upon.

 Still, like never before, women and those who support them are standing up against rollbacks, resisting the rise of conservatism, blocking dangerous anti-women policies, and fearlessly defending rights amid conflicts and political crises.
 From Brazil to Iraq, and Nigeria and the United States, movements for women’s rights are powerful and resilient.

-Take action to support loud and resilient women’s movements.
+Take action to support loud and resilient women’s movements during the new administration’s first 100 days.
 Make sure we enter this new era with a strong and concerted message that global women’s rights are inalienable, and we will stand behind them like never before.

 Let’s create a chorus of global voices and ensure that we are heard.
 Together, we can be louder, stronger, and more effective in our work for equality.